adriangligor/vcpu/stage1/README.md

     MUL x y   multiplication
     DIV x y   division

 Each instruction operates on two constant values.
 The result of each operation is written to the special **ANS** register.
 At this stage, there is no binary representation of the instruction set.
-The vcpu just executes the structures parsed from the file.
+The vcpu is just an interpreter.

 ## Compilation